zilongwang123/LeaVe/README.md

 Follow the instructions in folder "yosys-passes" to build the yosys passes.

-## run the test
+## Run the test
 1. Change the "yosysPath" in configuration file to the executable yosys "yosys-root-path/yosys".

 2. Run 'python3 source/cli.py config/Benchmark.yaml', where 'Benchmark' is in ["RE","DarkRISCV-2","DarkRISCV-3","Sodor-2","ibex-small","ibex-mult-div","ibex_cache"].

-3. The result is in folder "testOut".
-The file "logfile" contains the information about the invariants set in each loop.
-The file "logtimefile" contains the time information about LeaVe.
+3. The result is in folder "testOut/benchmark".
+The output file "logfile" contains the information about the invariants set in each loop.
+The output file "logtimefile" contains the time information about LeaVe.

+## A running example
+1. Change the "yosysPath" in "config/RE.yaml" to the executable yosys "yosys-root-path/yosys".

+2. Run the tool with command "python3 source/cli.py config/RE.yaml".

+3. The output file should contain "Verification passed"

+4. Remove one of the contract observations "MUL" from "srcObservations" in "config/RE.yaml" (srcObservations:[]).

+5. Rerun the tool as in step 3.

+6. The output file should contain "Verification failed"

 ## verify a new hardware design